 486 plants indexed.

-Mokelumne Hill WWTF is a secondary treatment plant serving 1,010 people in Calaveras County, California.
-It discharges 264.98 thousand cubic meters per year and has a designed capacity of 567.81 thousand cubic meters per year.
+Grayson WWTF is a secondary treatment plant serving 802 people in Galt, California.
+It discharges 264.98 cubic meters per day and has a designed capacity of 378.54 cubic meters per day.

 Montalvo WWTF is a secondary treatment plant in San Buenaventura (Ventura), California, serving 2,400 people.
 It discharges treated wastewater near the Pacific coast, operating under US EPA NPDES regulations.